-The NKV is growing strongly with almost 5.000 members and is widely seen as the official mouthpiece for kite surfers in the Netherlands.
-The organization currently consists of eight voluntary board members supported by approximately 50 voluntary committee members on a voluntary basis and has one employee on a part-time basis.
+The NKV is growing strongly with now more than 5.000 members and is widely seen as the official mouthpiece for kite surfers in the Netherlands.
+The organization currently consists of eight voluntary board members supported by approximately 50 voluntary committee members on a voluntary basis and has a part-time employee.

 Kitesurf Association activities

 Kite surfing is a very popular sport.
 The number of kite spots in the Netherlands on inland waterways is very limited.
 You can imagine that when it gets busier, improving kite spots is sometimes badly needed.
 The NKV is very active in this.
 The NKV therefore strives to have one representative for each kite spot.
 He keeps an eye on things and ensures that subjects are put on the agenda.
 Subjects that promote the safety of kite surfers but also the environment.

 In addition, kite spot legalization is an important spearhead of the NKV.
 And not without success.
 Thanks to the Dutch Kitesurf Association, kite surfing spots in Zeeland and some on the IJssel and Markermeer have been legalized.
 So kite surfing spots will be added and starting areas will be enlarged.
 The NKV is not idle, that is clearly visible from the updates on the website.

 - serious discussion partner about government and agencies;

 - to ensure.
 Every member has a secondary liability insurance for damage to third parties, among other things;